Go Set a Watchman: Plot

-Jean Louise "Scout" Finch, 26 and single, returns from New York to her hometown Maycomb, Alabama, for her annual fortnight-long visit to her father Atticus, a lawyer and former state legislator.
-Jack, her uncle and a retired doctor, is Jean Louise’s mentor.
-Atticus’ sister and Jean Louise’s aunt Alexandra has moved in with Atticus to help him around the house after his housekeeper Calpurnia retired.
+Jean Louise "Scout" Finch, 26 and single, returns from New York to her hometown of Maycomb, Alabama, for her annual fortnight-long visit to her father Atticus, a lawyer and former state legislator.
+Jack, her uncle and a retired doctor, is Jean Louise's mentor.
+Atticus' sister (Jean Louise's aunt), Alexandra, has moved in with Atticus to help him around the house after his housekeeper, Calpurnia, retired.
 Jean Louise's brother, Jeremy "Jem" Finch, has died of the same heart condition which killed their mother.
-Upon her arrival in Maycomb, she is met by her childhood sweetheart Henry "Hank" Clinton, who works for Atticus.
-When returning from Finch's Landing, Jean Louise and Henry are passed by a car full of black men travelling at a dangerously high speed; Henry mentions that the Black people in the county have money for cars but are without licenses and insurance.
+Upon her arrival in Maycomb, Jean Louise is met by her childhood sweetheart Henry "Hank" Clinton, who works for Atticus.
+When returning from Finch's Landing, Jean Louise and Henry are passed by a car full of black men travelling at a dangerously high speed; Henry mentions that the black people in the county have money for cars but are without licenses and insurance.

 The Supreme Court's decision in Brown v.
 Board of Education and the National Association for the Advancement of Colored People (NAACP) are introduced as sources of controversy in the community.
 Jean Louise finds a pamphlet titled "The Black Plague" among her father's papers.
 She follows him to a Citizens' Council meeting where Atticus introduces a man who delivers a racist speech.
 Jean Louise watches in secret from the balcony and is horrified.
 She is unable to forgive him for his behaviour and flees from the hall.
 After dreaming about Calpurnia, her family's black maid whom she sees as a mother figure, Jean Louise has breakfast with her father.
 They soon learn that Calpurnia's grandson killed a drunk pedestrian the previous night while speeding in his car.
 Atticus agrees to take the case in order to stop the NAACP from getting involved.
 Jean Louise visits Calpurnia and is treated politely but coldly, causing her to leave, devastated.